redkite-labs/redkitecms-docs/cookbook/alphalemon-cms-practical-manual-part-2.rst

 useful because it gives you access to all the pages of the website, so when a page is not linked you can open it using this menu.

-Choose index from the pages combobox and automatically AlphaLemon CMS will move to the website's home page.
+Choose index from the pages combobox and automatically RedKite CMS will move to the website's home page.

 Add more pages